Fast food in China: Convenience

+With many fast food chains already offering their own delivery services, the rise of food delivery has become a manifestation of convenience.
+This increase in demand is driven by delivery companies that have already established themselves in the United States.
+They entered the Chinese market in 2010, and as of 2020, the value of the Chinese market has reached twice that of the U.S. market, about $45 billion.
+Most Chinese workers live a busy lifestyle known as the 996 work schedule, which involves working from 9 am to 9 PM, six days a week.
+Since China's work culture is very busy, food delivery helps to accommodate the busy schedules of individuals who do not have time to go out for a proper meal.
+Coupons also fit into this lifestyle, as these food delivery apps often have the option to send coupons to other friends, as well as enjoy special offers to save money when ordering food.
+This further incentivizes users, who already lead busy lives, to look for deals when looking for something to eat.

 The rise of food delivery came about as a matter of convenience with many fast food chain restaurants already offering their own delivery courier.
 This increase in demand was fueled by American delivery companies that have already established themselves at home.
 They entered the Chinese market in 2010 and as of 2020 have currently doubled the amount of market value than the U.S. holds with the Chinese market producing roughly US$45 billion within this industry.
 Most Chinese workers work a busy lifestyle referred to as the 996 schedule working from 9:00 am to 9:00 pm, six days a week.
 As work culture in China is extremely busy, food delivery helps fit in busy schedules for individuals that do not have the time to go out and eat a regular sit down meal.
 Couponing also fits into this lifestyle as these delivery apps often have options to send coupons to other friends as well as have access to specials that may save them money when ordering food.
 This further incentivizes users who already have a busy lifestyle and are seeking a bargain when looking for something to eat.